decentraland/old-documentation/_posts/getting-started/2018-01-04-preview-scene.md

 ![](/images/media/collision-meshes.png)

 Collision meshes can be added to any model in an external 3D modeling tool like Blender.
 Large models like houses often include these, they are usually a lot simpler geometrically than the original shape, as this implies much less computational requirements.
 Stairs typically use a simplified collision mesh like a ramp to make it easier to climb.
-See [External 3D models]({{ site.baseurl }}{% post_url /development-guide/2018-01-09-external-3d-models %}) for more details.
+See [colliders]({{ site.baseurl }}{% post_url /3d-modeling/2018-01-12-colliders %}) for more details.

 ## View bounding boxes